asheemchhetri/AI_with_python_Udacity/README.md

 I also used *Jupyter Notebook*, to write my code, as it makes it very easy to focus only on code, rather than libraries, dependencies, etc.

-**Important: ** Model training is very resource intensive process, which can be completed in *CPU*, but it can take days to train a model that way.
+**Important**: Model training is very resource intensive process, which can be completed in *CPU*, but it can take days to train a model that way.
 Other alternative is *GPU*, which speeds up the mathematical computation, and drastically reduces time required to train a model from days to few hours (depends on your model architecture).
 I had access to *56 hour* gpu resource available on Udacity server, while other alternatives are:

 1. Google Colab: CLoud GPU service.
 I actually performed model optimization on this platform.
 User friendly, but has 12 hour limit on GPU usage, best way to use it through saving model in various checkpoints, and one can then use for various hours.
 2. Kaggle: I submitted my model there as a part of fun competition.
 I did not try the GPU there, as I loaded my model, and perform prediction on CPU.